Mansourx83/weather_app/README.md

 ## Technologies Used

 - Flutter: A cross-platform UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.
+- Dart: The programming language used for developing Flutter applications.
+- Cubit: A lightweight state management solution for Flutter applications, following the BLoC pattern for efficient state management.
+- Forecast API: Integration with the Forecast API to fetch weather data.